 The organization was founded in August 2008 in memory of publisher and philanthropist Gopal Raju, who sponsored a program that placed over 170 students in Congressional internships over 15 years.
 The organization was founded by alumni of Mr. Raju's program who seek to continue his legacy and continue this vital program for the community.

-Suparna is an antitrust attorney in DC at Hogan Lovells and has been closely involved with WLP in an organizing capacity since 2017.
-She previously interned at the U.S. Department of Labor and for members of both the Canadian Parliament and the U.S. House of Representatives.
-She has also worked on economic development in Cleveland, Ohio and Hyderabad, India.
+Suparna Reddy is a Legislative Counsel for Senator Jack Reed (RI) in the U.S. Senate.
+She has been closely involved with WLP in an organizing capacity since 2017.
+Previously, she worked as an antitrust lawyer at a large law firm in DC.
+In addition to interning at the U.S. Department of Labor and Canadian Parliament, she has also worked on economic development in Cleveland, Ohio and Hyderabad, India.